ericchang707/ReliefLink-1/README.md

 # Major Release Notes

+## v1.3.0

+Backend intergration update part 2, we have integrated more of the backend using users' accounts so that the information they save is consistent across all updates/versions of the app when using the same account.

+### New Features
+- Backend
+  - Users can now record and save thoughts in an online diary within the application
+  - Users can create and save a crisis plan specific to them in the application
+  - Users can save and use emergency contacts for urgent situations within the app

+### Bug Fixes
+- Issues with trying to register with existing account have been fixed

+### Known Issues
+- Autocomplete in Crisis Plan can miss suggestions
+- Duplicated Header after completing the onboarding
+- Pixel overflow can occur if too many contacts are added
+- If the image chosen isn't high quality, it can look really blurry when displayed
+- Sometimes error messages for incorrect login or existing registration don't show up

+# Previous Release Notes

 ## v1.2.0

 Backend intergration update.
 We have implemented the ability for users to register, authenticate, and login to their respective accounts.